-The Innovation Hub (“TIH”), Africa’s first accredited Science and Technology Park is a subsidiary of the Gauteng Growth and Development Agency (GGDA), which is an agency of the Gauteng Department of Economic Development.
+The Innovation Hub Africa’s first accredited science and technology park, is a subsidiary of the Gauteng Growth and Development Agency (GGDA), which is an agency of the Gauteng Department of Economic Development Department.

 In 2014, CoachLab@Vaal will have an inaugural intake of ten Information and Communications Technology (ICT) graduates.
 The graduates have been sponsored by the Media Information and Communication Technology (MICT) Seta, the Jobs Fund and the South African Graduates and Development Agency.